 Australia already exports significant amounts of renewable energy via aluminium.

-The “Al” on the table marks Australia’s four aluminium smelters, one in each of Tasmania, Victoria, New South Wales & Queensland.
+The “Al” on the table marks Australia’s four aluminium smelters, one in Tasmania, Victoria, New South Wales & Queensland.

 In 2019, the Tasmanian Bell Bay Aluminium smelter was running on 96% renewable electricity and exporting about 78% of its aluminium, so we’re already exporting green aluminium from Tasmania.
 Tasmania is now running on 100% renewables, so this aluminium export now carries more renewable energy.